Ephigenia/mite-cli/README.md

 ## Advanced Configuration Options

+- `currency`
+  defines the currency used for displaying money values
 - `customersColumns`
   defines the default columns to be used when running `mite customers list`.
 - `listColumns`